 Part 4: Monitor readings

-The purpose of this section is to record the exact color temperature of each of your monitor’s color presets.
+The purpose of this section is to record the exact colour temperature of each of your monitor’s colour presets.

 On the left-hand side of the program, press “Uniformity” to commence: